ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/8_Openings/081113 Hollow Metal Doors and Frames.md

 	10. Hinge cut-out depth and size on doors and frames shall match hinge specified in Specification Section 08 70 00.
 	11. Design and fabricate doors to requirements of the Building Code.
 13. Hollow Metal Doors:

-## General

-:
+		1. General:
 		1. 1-3/4 IN thick.
 		2. Fabricate with flush top caps.
 			1. Thickness and material to match door face.
 			2. Exterior doors: Seal weld top cap to door face and grind smooth and flush.
 			3. Interior doors:
 			1. Attach top cap to door with concealed fasteners or by welding.
 			2. Factory seal if attached with fasteners.
 			3. No exposed fasteners will be accepted.
 		3. Continuously wire weld all joints and dress, smooth and flush.
 	2. Exterior:
 		1. Doors 48 IN wide, or less: SDI/ANSI A250.8, Level 3, and physical performance level A, Model 2.
 			1. Face sheet minimum thickness: 16 GA.
 			2. Insulated: Minimum R10.
 			3. Meets minimum 2009 IECC air leakage requirements.
 			1. Provide labeling on door/frame indicating conformance.
 			## Product rated in accordance with NFRC.
 	3. Interior:
 		1. Doors 48 IN wide, or less: SDI/ANSI A250.8, Level 2, and physical performance level "B", Model 2.
 			1. Face sheet minimum thickness: 18 GA.